 A Kishmish is a small and seedless version of a raisin.
 Kishmish is usually yellowish-green in color.
 Kishmish, also regarded as raisins, is quite a hit with those who have a sweet tooth.

-Topping your bowl of cereal or granola with Kishmish can not only enhance the taste, but all add nutritional values to your breakfast.
+Topping your bowl of cereal or granola with Kishmish can enhance the taste and add nutritional value to your breakfast.

 Kishmish is a rich source of vitamins, minerals as well as fiber.
 They are free of cholesterol and fat and are therefore consumed all across the globe.

 The nutritional profile of Kishmish is rather excellent, considering they incorporate no fats.

 They have a wholesome dose of calories, carbohydrates, and even some quantity of proteins.
 Kishmish contains minerals such as iron, potassium, magnesium, copper, zinc, phosphorous, and calcium.

 Kishmish comprises a healthy dose of Vitamin B and small quantities of folate, Vitamin C, and Vitamin K.